duan2071/tof_process_public/box_measure/README.md

 ## Uninstalling the app
-To uninstall the box measure application open a termina window and type.
+To uninstall the box measure application open a terminal window and type.
 ```
 sudo apt purge box-measure
 ```